-MWMN member Emine Çolak (Cyprus) attended, together with other 7 international experts, a meeting organized by The Women’s International League for Peace and Freedoms (WILPF) in Cameroon.
-The meeting took place from September 26th to October 4th 2019 in several location of the African country and was organized within the framework of the “Gender Conflict Analysis” project.
+MWMN member Emine Çolak (Cyprus) attended, together with other 7 international experts, a meeting organized by The Women’s International League for Peace and Freedom (WILPF) in Cameroon.
+The meeting took place from September 26th to October 4th 2019 in several locations of the African country and was organized within the framework of the “Gender Conflict Analysis” project.

 Her testimony below: